 With a first look, you’ll be able to get intimate time alone with your fiancé when seeing each other.
 If instead you decide to see each other for the first time as you come down the aisle, it’s a whole different experience.

 When your fiancé sees you, he can’t touch you, embrace you or even speak to you.
 You’ll have to wait until 30 minutes later when the ceremony is over for him to react and tell you how amazing you look, and after 30 minutes of the ceremony, the reaction isn’t the same as that initial first glance.

 A first look allows you to extend the time you get to relax and enjoy your wedding day.
 Without a first look, the wedding day begins when you come down the aisle.
 After the ceremony, you would rush through portraits so that you’re not late for the introductions, and then it’s reception time.

-With a first look, your wedding day is extended by almost 3 hours!
-Instead of being rushed for your bridal party portraits, you actually get to enjoy them and have fun hanging out with your best friends on your wedding day.
+With a first look, the time you’re able to enjoy your wedding day is extended by almost 3 hours!
+Instead of being rushed for your bridal party portraits, you actually get to relax and have fun hanging out with your best friends on your wedding day.
 Couples that opt for a first look often fill the first half of their wedding album with images just from this time together before the ceremony.

 A first look gives you time to be together and alone on your wedding day.
 The energy of seeing each other and spending some alone time together also puts you in the perfect mood for romantic portraits.

 Without a first look, portraits are often rushed after the family pictures.
 It can be hard to really get back into that euphoric frame of mind that you had when first seeing each other—especially with family around!